-Prior to joining Robinson & Cole, Ms. Negro clerked for the Honorable Fernando M. Olguin of the U.S. District Court for the Central District of California.
-She holds a certificate in justice and peace studies from Georgetown University and a certificate in cross-cultural issues in mediation and negotiation from Cornell University's Scheinman Institute.
+Prior to joining Robinson+Cole, Ms. Negro clerked for the Honorable Fernando M. Olguin of the U.S. District Court for the Central District of California.
+In 2015, Ms. Negro was named a finalist for the ABA Young Lawyers Division’s National Outstanding Young Lawyer Award.